Heardy I aply for any posision in your cumpany. I am ninteen years of age and have now cumpleted grabe ten.

 • According to Dr. Beve Hornsby, author of Overcoming Dyslexia, about 60 percent of dyslexics were late talkers.

 • In her book Learning Disabilities, author Janet Lerner states, “language problems of one form or another are the underlying basis for many learning disabilities.
 Oral language disorders include poor phonological awareness, delayed speech, disorders of grammar or syntax, deficiencies in vocabulary acquisition, and poor understanding of oral language.”

 In most cases, a baby should be able to understand simple words and commands from the age of nine months.
-From around a year he should be saying his first words.
-By two he should have a vocabulary of up to 200 words, and be using simple two-word phrases such as “drink milk.”
-By three he should have a vocabulary of up to 900 words and be using full sentences with no words omitted.
-He may still mix up his consonants but his speech should be comprehensible to strangers.
-By four, he should be fully able to talk, although he may still make grammatical errors.
+From around a year they should be saying their first words.
+By two they should have a vocabulary of up to 200 words, and be using simple two-word phrases such as “drink milk.”
+By three they should have a vocabulary of up to 900 words and be using full sentences with no words omitted.
+They may still mix up his consonants but their speech should be comprehensible to strangers.
+By four, they should be fully able to talk, although he may still make grammatical errors.

-If a child talks immaturely, or still makes unexpected grammatical errors in his speech when he is five years old, this should alert the parents to probable later reading problems.
+If a child talks immaturely, or still makes unexpected grammatical errors in their speech when they are five years old, this should alert the parents to probable later reading problems.
 The parents should immediately take steps to improve the child’s language.

 Difficulties with handwriting

 Some dyslexics suffer from poor handwriting skills.
 The word dysgraphia is often used to describe a difficulty in this area, and is characterized by the following symptoms: